-History and Viability of the Organisation: Detail your history and viability Include any comments received from referees Demonstrate your capacity to deliver Demonstrate your capacity and depth to affectively address the range of requirements of the City.
-15% Methodology: Proposed methodology for this project to be completed on time and within budget Proposed methodology for this project and demonstrated evidence of successful results particularly within WA.
-Demonstrated project management experience in relevant projects of a similar nature, particularly within WA.
-10% Quality Assurance:Demonstrate your level of quality assurance.
-5% Total 100%
+History and Viability of the Organisation: Detail your history and viability Include any comments received from referees 15% Demonstrate your capacity to deliver 1570 • Demonstrate your capacity and depth to affectively address the range of requirements of the City.
+Methodology: • Proposed methodology for this project to be completed on time and within budget Proposed methodology for this project and demonstrated evidence of guageseful regulate particularly within 10/A 10% of successful results particularly within WA. • Demonstrated project management experience in relevant projects of a similar nature, particularly within WA.
+Quality Assurance: 5% Demonstrate your level of quality assurance.
+570 Total 100%